 Meet the Sheriff

-Sheriff Bell is a lifelong resident of Roanoke and was born and raised in Roanoke City and attended Roanoke City Public Schools.
-He is a graduate of National Jail Leadership Command Academy in Huntsville, TX (Class #18 – 2015).
-He and his family reside in Roanoke City.
-He and his wife of 30 years have three wonderful children and two grandsons.
+Sheriff Hash is a resident of Roanoke, was born and raised in Roanoke City, and attended Roanoke City Public Schools.
+He and his extended family reside in Roanoke City.

 Sheriff Hash has earned numerous certifications while working as a deputy to include his most recent role as a Certified School Resource Officer.
 He was a member of the accreditation team that led to the department’s accreditation as a certified law enforcement agency.
 Prior to and while employed with the organization, Sheriff Hash was heavily involved in giving back to the community and strengthening bonds within the community.
 Based on his self-less acts, he was bestowed with the Key to the City in 2019 by Mayor Sherman Lea Sr.

 After winning a contested race, effective January 1, 2022, Sheriff Hash became the newly elected sheriff.
 His experience as past CEO of a not-for-profit organization and varied background knowledge ensures his ability to manage and continue efficient operation of the Roanoke City Jail and Courthouse.

 His goal is to address mental health, for not only inmates but for deputies as well, create a clear and cooperative bridge between the Sheriff’s Department and established programs within our city, and he pledges that the department will uphold The City of Roanoke’s mission of diversity, inclusion, and equity by ensuring the organization is reflective of the community we live in.